JeffreyRodriguez/Liberator12k/Receiver/Frame.md

 Don't make one for a stranger - that's a Fed, especially if they're offering money in exchange.
 Screenshot it and ridicule them online.

+The *Large Frame Receiver* is the same as the standard *Receiver*, but with two large (1/2") bolts support heavy forends.

 <!-- NEW PAGE -->
 ## Prints List
 | Frame_Receiver |